bioinfo-pf-curie/myproms/README.md

 From `myproms` directory type `docker-compose down`
 9. Repeat steps **6 to 8** to use the application as often as you wish.

-## Data persistence
-Because Docker containers are created/deleted each time you start/shut down the myProMS Server, all data are stored outside these containers through mounted [volumes](https://docs.docker.com/storage/volumes/) to insure they are not lost when the server is shut down.
-* **MySQL database** data are stored in the directory `path/to/myproms/myproms_db`
-* **Flat file** data are stored in the directory `path/to/myproms/myproms_data`

 ## Custom configuration
 Some configuration parameters can be customized to match your preferences.
 In particular, we recommand to at least change the default MySQL user password.